 The techniques involved in photographing biological specimens of all types.
 Students learn about the physical properties of light, the principles of photomicrography and macrophotography, nature photography, medical portrait photography, and slide production techniques.
+Spring, alternate years

 BI235 Human Health and Nutrition